purcell3a/shopify-2021/README.md

 # Shopify-2021

-This is my application project for the front end shopify internshi application 2021 You can find the the project deployed at http://54.213.160.218/
+This is my application project for the front end shopify internship application You can find the the project deployed at http://54.213.160.218/

 The color scheme was pulled directly from shopify's website.